In Defense of Imperial Units

-One thing that I have noticed over years spent on the Internet is that there is a seemingly large, and very vocal, group of people who spend a lot of time and energy getting worked up about measurement systems.
-And, almost universally, their distaste is targeted in one direction: imperial units.
+One thing that I have noticed over years spent on the Internet is that there is a large and very vocal group of people who spend a lot of time and energy getting worked up about measurement systems.
+Almost universally, their distaste is targeted in one direction: imperial units.
 Metric good, imperial bad, is the general refrain.

-First things first, we need to establish what we mean by “imperial” and also by “metric” units.
-The truth of the matter is that these terms mean different things in different contexts, and in different time periods, and it is important to be precise with our language.
-For example, one interpretation of “imperial” might be the English Engineering system with its truly awful pound-mass (lbm) unit for measuring mass, necessitating an extra conversion factor within equations because its definition is inconsistent with the rest of the system.
-But that is, of course, not a system I’m going to be defending.
+Be we begin, I need to establish what I mean by "imperial" and "metric".
+These terms mean different things in different contexts, and in different time periods.
+For example, one interpretation of "imperial" might be the English Engineering system with its truly awful pound-mass (lbm) unit, which requires an extra conversion factor within equations because its definition is inconsistent with the rest of the system.
+But that is, of course, not a system I'm going to be defending.

 Common Anti-imperial Arguments